Did you know that there’s estrogen in soy?

 - Foods to include if you have estrogen dominance

 In section 1 – foods to avoid if you have estrogen dominance – these are the foods you need to avoid.
 This is not an 80/20 rule.
 You need to avoid these foods 100% of the time.
 Do not eat them.
 Ever.

 In section 2 – foods to include if you have estrogen dominance – these are foods you need to eat.
 There are specific compounds in these foods that help your body remove excess estrogens.
-You need to eat these foods regularly.
-Daily is best.
+You need to eat these foods regularly, daily if possible.